 There are three types of ordinances local government might adopt.
 Important to focus on the difference between police power ordinances and zoning ordinances.

-An ordinance is a law adopted by a township, village, city or county.
-There are different types of ordinances that a local government might adopt, and the process and procedures to adopt each are very different.
+An ordinance is a law adopted by a township, village, city, or county.
+There are distinct types of ordinances that a local government might adopt, and the process and procedures to adopt each are quite different.
 There are generally three types of ordinances:

 - Police power ordinance (sometimes just called “an ordinance”)

 - Budget or appropriations ordinance (also known by other names) (might also include personnel rules or addressing for 911.)